Stragglers of the thick disc: Data

-When using abundances, we select 364,605 stars flagged as $\rm ASPCAPFLAG\, bit\, 23 == 0$ (no flag for BAD overall for stars), $\rm EXTRATARG == 0$ (main survey stars) and $\rm SNR > 50$.
-The resulting selection contains stars with widely different atmospheric parameters as illustrated by the distribution of $\rm \log g$ for the whole sample, see Fig. \ref{type_stars}.
-We divide the sample in 3 groups according to $\rm \log g$: red giants at $\rm \log g < 2.2$, clump giants at $\rm 2.2 < \log g < 2.7$, and dwarfs at $\rm 3.5 < \log g < 4.45$ (top panel of Fig.~\ref{type_stars}).
-As illustrated in the bottom panel of Fig.~\ref{type_stars}, the stars in these 3 groups sample different range of mean radius $\rm R_{mean}$, defined as the mean of the galactic pericenter distance and the galactic apocenter distance.
-They also have chemical patterns that differ significantly (Fig.~\ref{alphafeh}), for reasons that are possibly related to intrinsic age and mass distributions of each of these type of stars, but also to the spectroscopic analysis on different type of stars.
+When using abundances, we selected 364,605 stars flagged as $\rm ASPCAPFLAG\, bit\, 23 == 0$ (no flag for BAD overall for stars), $\rm EXTRATARG == 0$ (main survey stars) and $\rm SNR > 50$.
+The resulting selection contains stars with widely different atmospheric parameters, as illustrated by the distribution of $\rm \log g$ for the whole sample (see Fig. \ref{type_stars}).
+We divided the sample into three groups according to $\rm \log g$: red giants at $\rm \log g < 2.2$, clump giants at $\rm 2.2 < \log g < 2.7$, and dwarfs at $\rm 3.5 < \log g < 4.45$ (top panel of Fig.~\ref{type_stars}).
+As illustrated in the bottom panel of Fig.~\ref{type_stars}, the stars in these three groups sample different ranges of mean radius $\rm R_{mean}$, defined as the mean of the galactic pericenter distance and the galactic apocenter distance.
+They also have chemical patterns that differ significantly (Fig.~\ref{alphafeh}) for reasons that are possibly related to intrinsic age and mass distributions of each of these type of stars, but also to the spectroscopic analysis on different type of stars.